 In Borneo island, the soil is not rich in nutrients compared to Sumatra island, so this results in low fruit production and long period of fruit scarcity.
 As a result, Bornean orangutans have a low habitat density as Bornean orangutans must disperse and feed for limited fruits available.

-They only give birth to one child at a time as female orangutans live in the forest carrying their baby, so it is extremely rare to see female orangutan carrying a twin.
+They only give birth to one child at a time as female orangutans live in the forest carrying their baby, so it is extremely rare to see a female orangutan carrying a twin.
 After the age of 3, young orangutans can digest the same food as their mother.
-By spending time with their mother even after being able to eat the same food, young orangutans will learn and absorb what its mother is doing by identifying fruit trees / its location and recognize when the fruit is ready.
+By spending time with their mother even after being able to eat the same food, young orangutans will learn and absorb what their mother is doing by identifying fruit trees/their locations and recognize when the fruit is ready to eat.
 Fruits might bear every year or once every few years so it would take a long period of time for young orangutans to learn what is edible and what is not.
-Following mother’s next birth (a younger brother or sister), the elder brother/sister will gradually move away from their mother and eventually become independent.
+Following the mother’s next birth (a younger brother or sister), the elder brother/sister will gradually move away from their mother and eventually become independent.
 The average duration that a mother and a child stay together is around 7.6 years for both orangutans (Sumatran orangutan and Bornean orangutan) which is the longest among primates (van Noordwijk et al. 2018).
 The lifespan of an orangutan in the wild is around 50-60 years old, so a female orangutan will give birth to around 4-6 babies in total.

-Sexual maturity varies widely among individuals, with the earliest being around 7 and latest around 12 years old.
-When males reach sexual maturity, only the most dominant one has a large cheek folds on both sides of the face called “flanges”, which means “protruding part”.
+Sexual maturity varies widely among individuals, with the earliest being around 7 and the latest being around 12 years old.
+When males reach sexual maturity, only the most dominant one has large cheek folds on both sides of the face called “flanges”, which means “protruding part”.